savageogre/opengate/README.md

 This Tone specification above will play 200 Hz in the left ear, 207 Hz in the right ear (entraining your brain to 7 hertz), and play pink noise 3 times louder than the tone.
 This will happen over 60 seconds (60 "dur" for duration).

+*Duration Note*: Duration can take multiple formats!
+All of these work:

+    1         # 1 second
+    0.5       # half a second (requires leading zero) 1s        # 1 second
+    0.5s      # half a second
+    15m       # 15 minutes
+    1.5m      # a minute and a half, or...
+    1m30s     # 1 minute and 30 seconds
+    1h30m15s  # 1 hour, 30 minutes, and 15 seconds
+    0.5h15s   # half an hour and 15 seconds
+    0.1h0.1s  # a tenth of an hour and a tenth of a second (but why?)

 *Gain Note*: You could technically put gain of each at 1.0, but it will normalize so that `gain_i = gain_i / total`, so a `gain: 1.0` for the binaural tone and `gain: 1.0` for the noise` would be equivalent to 0.5 and 0.5 respectively.